 Communication is core to the curriculum at Northway.
 We work constantly towards using every opportunity to develop speaking and listening skills not only in discrete literacy or Speech and language sessions but throughout our daily routine.
-We enjoy using a range of communication forms such as, spoken words, Makaton or PECS and encourage our children to use a communication form which is personal to them and that they feel comfortable with.
+We use a range of communication forms and encourage our children to use a communication form which is personal to them and that they feel comfortable with.

 Our reading is developed through the love of stories and making stories come alive by using a range of sensory stories, story sacks and drama.
 Alongside this we use Oxford Reading Tree (ORT) big books, ORT Interactive stories and ORT individual reading books.
 We also adapt ORT stories and create colourful semantic books which support our early readers.
 We use a mix of THRASS and Jolly Phonics to support the learning of phonetics using songs and rhyme to encourage enjoyment and engagement.